Skip to main content

 Our work

 • Parliamentary Conferences: We convene parliamentarians, religious leaders and experts from around the world.
 Our first Conference in Marrakesh (2023) resulted in the Marrakesh Communiqué.
-Our second Conference in Rome (2025) resulted in the Rome Communique.
+Our second Conference in Rome (2025) resulted in the Rome Communiqué.

 • Parliamentary reports: A unique resource showcasing how parliaments and MPs engage with religion and belief in their life and work.

-• Capacity building: Webinars, podcasts and articles offer MPs opportunities to learn and exchange experiences on countering intolerance, upholding human rights and promoting peaceful coexistence.
+• Capacity building: webinars, podcasts and articles offer MPs opportunities to learn and exchange experiences on countering intolerance, upholding human rights and promoting peaceful coexistence.

 • Parliamentary diplomacy: We foster dialogue between parliaments on the religious dimensions of conflict and the role of religious engagement in fostering peace.